mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 Flags | Description
 --|--
---aa [waveid (required)] | Scaffolds a new AA test for a given `waveid`, so you can check your instrumentation.
+--aa [waveid (required)] | Scaffolds files for new A/A test for a given `waveid`, so you can check your instrumentation.
 --demo [waveid (required)] | Scaffolds a new demo test with a given `waveid`, just so we can show you how Mojito tests work.
 --wave [waveid (required)] | Scaffolds a standard test config file with a given `waveid`, so you can speed up your test development by using safe defaults.

 ### Example: Running an A/A test

-You've just set up Mojito on your site and you want to check you have proper random assignment.
-This is really easy to setup:
+You're a new Mojito user and you want to check you have proper random assignment by running an A/A test.

+Call `gulp new` with the `--aa` flag and an appropriate `waveid`:

 ```shell
 $ gulp new --aa aa1